Hell in a Cell (2012): Event

-Lilian Garcia was involved in a car accident before the event in Los Angeles, California, Tony Chimel substituted for her.
+Lilian Garcia was involved in a car accident before the event in Los Angeles, California; she was in a stable condition and expected to make a full recovery, and Tony Chimel substituted for her.
 When Jerry "The King" Lawler had been recovering from a heart attack, Michael Cole was joined in commentary by Jim Ross and John "Bradshaw" Layfield.
+During the broadcasting.
+Cole wished for Garcia to get well soon.

 Preliminary matches

 The event opened with Randy Orton facing Alberto Del Rio.
-Orton won the match after Del Rio missed an Enziguiri and performed an RKO on Del Rio for the pin.

-Next, Team Hell No (Kane and Daniel Bryan) defended the WWE Tag Team Championship against Team Rhodes Scholars (Damien Sandow and Cody Rhodes).
+Orton won the match after Del Rio missed an enziguiri and performed an RKO on Del Rio for the pin.
+Next, Team Hell No (Kane and Daniel Bryan) defended the WWE Tag Team Championship against Team Rhodes Scholars (Cody Rhodes and Damien Sandow).
 Kane was disqualified after he attacked Sandow and Rhodes, meaning Team Hell No retained the titles.

-After that, Kofi Kingston defended the Intercontinental Championship against The Miz.
+After that, Kofi Kingston defended the WWE Intercontinental Championship against The Miz.
 Kingston executed Trouble in Paradise to retain the title.

-In the fourth match, Antonio Cesaro defended the United States Championship against Justin Gabriel.
-After countering a Suicide Dive with a European Uppercut, Cesaro executed the Neutralizer on Gabriel to retain the title.

-Next, Rey Mysterio and Sin Cara faced the Prime Time Players (Darren Young and Titus O'Neil).
+In the fourth match, Antonio Cesaro defended the WWE United States Championship against Justin Gabriel.
+After countering a suicide dive with a European uppercut, Cesaro executed the Neutralizer on Gabriel to retain the title.
+Next, Rey Mysterio and Sin Cara faced The Prime Time Players (Darren Young and Titus O'Neil).
 Mysterio and Cara won after Mysterio performed a 619 and a diving splash on Young.

 After that, Sheamus defended the World Heavyweight Championship against Big Show.
 Big Show dominated Sheamus throughout the match.
-Big Show executed a Chokeslam on Sheamus for a near-fall.
+Big Show executed a chokeslam on Sheamus for a near-fall.
 Sheamus executed White Noise on Big Show for a near-fall.
 Big Show executed a WMD on Sheamus for a near-fall.
 Sheamus executed a Brogue Kick on Big Show for a near-fall.
 Sheamus attempted a second Brogue Kick but Big Show avoided and executed a second WMD on Sheamus to win the title.
 In the seventh match, Eve Torres defended the WWE Divas Championship against Layla and Kaitlyn in a triple threat match.
-In the end, Eve executed a senton bomb on both Kaitlyn and Layla, pinning Layla to retain the title.
+In the end, Torres executed a senton bomb on both Kaitlyn and Layla, pinning Layla to retain the title.